mikrokozmoz/basic-data-science-and-anlaytics/README.md

 4. **DataCamp:** [Data Scientist Certification](https://app.datacamp.com/certification/data-scientist-professional)
 5. **Tableau:** [Data Analyst Certification](https://www.tableau.com/learn/certification/certified-data-analyst)
 6. **Tableau:** Data Scientist [Skills Badge](https://www.tableau.com/learn/learning-paths/data-scientist)
+7. **Coursera:** IBM Machine Learning Professional [Certificate](https://www.coursera.org/professional-certificates/ibm-machine-learning)
+8. **Coursera:** Univeristy of Washington Machine Learning [Specialization](https://www.coursera.org/specializations/machine-learning)
+The IBM Machine Learning Professional Certificate is a new certificate I found on Coursera, I reviewed the syllabus and found it is more focusing on applying regressions and classification machine learning models.
+Thus, I think it should be a good reference for data scientists.
+If you don't need a certificate to build your careers, it is also useful to take other machine learning courses on Coursera.
+Here I recommend the [Stanford](https://www.coursera.org/learn/machine-learning#about) course, which explain machine learning more thoroughly.

 ## Part III: Useful Repos
 ### Awesome Data Science